Chapter 14 : Allie-poo, Wessy Pessy, and a String Bean

 Fred laughed because it was funny.
 I laughed because I was drunk and things were now funny.

 After at least an hour of story time I jumped down off the table and left Wesley to be the object of many girls’ affection.
 He had several first, second, third, and fourth years making kissy faces at him which was good since I was grooming him to be my heir of the Quidditch throne.
 Paloma would have been a nice heir but she wasn’t very manly.
-Either were shots for Captain, but heir
+Either were shots for Captain, but heir was different.

 Heir was to take over the addiction of the lady population after I left, though I would send them signed posters of me posing shirtless for a Quidditch publication.